 Sunday Gospel and Reflection

-This is the Gospel according to Mark.
+This is the Gospel according to Luke.

-Gospel and Reflection taken from: https://catholicreadings.org/get-behind-me-satan-you-are-an-obstacle-to-me/
+Gospel and Reflection taken from: https://catholicreadings.org/repent-for-the-kingdom-of-heaven-is-at-hand/